 You have several options for placing your textbook order:

 – Confirm your Summer at Hopkins textbook choice (if any) by emailing firstname.lastname@example.org.

 – Email the textbook order form to email@example.com 6 to 8 weeks before the class starts.

 – Instructors with a JHU account can select their course materials through aip.bncollege.com.
 There is a link to select course materials under the Actions tab of MyJH that will bring you directly to the portal.
 Select “Johns Hopkins University” from the dropdown menu and then proceed.
 You will be redirected to MyJHU to sign in to your account.

 If you are NOT ordering textbooks, please notify the book center at firstname.lastname@example.org so you can be taken off their missing order list.

-As a university-wide, web-based student information system, SIS allows students to see course information, register for courses, update and maintain personal contact information, and see their grades.
-As a faculty member, you will log onto SIS using your JHED credentials in order to:
+The “Student Information System” (commonly called “SIS”) is Johns Hopkins university-wide, web-based student information system.
+Through SIS, students can see course information, register for courses, update and maintain personal contact information, and see their grades.
+As a faculty member, you will log onto SIS using your JHED credentials to:

 – View enrollment numbers